T-64: T-64A

 Even as the first T-64s were rolling off the assembly lines, the design team was working on a new version, named Object 434, which would allow it to maintain firepower superiority.
-The brand new and very powerful 125 mm D-81T gun, from the Perm weapons factory, was fitted to the tank.
-This gun was merely a scaled-up version of the 115 mm smoothbore cannon from the T-62.
+The new 125 mm D-81T gun, from the Perm weapons factory, was fitted to the tank.
+This gun was a scaled-up version of the 115 mm smoothbore cannon from the T-62.
 The larger size of the 125 mm ammunition meant that less could be carried inside the T-64, and with a fourth crewman loader taking up space as well, the tank would only have a 25-round capacity.
 This was unacceptably low for the Soviet designers, but strict dimensional parameters forbade them from enlarging the tank to increase interior space.
 The solution was to replace the human loader with a mechanical autoloader, cutting the crew to three and marking the first use of autoloaders in a Soviet MBT.
 The 6ETs10 autoloader has 28 rounds and can fire 8 shots per minute; the stabiliser, a 2E23, was coupled to the new TPD-2-1 (1G15-1) sight.
-Night driving was also adapted with the new TPN-1-43A periscope, which would benefit from the illumination of a powerful infrared L2G projector, fitted on the left side of the gun.
-The shielding was improved, with fibreglass replacing the aluminium alloy in the armour, and small spring-mounted plates fitted along the mudguards (known as the Gill skirt), to cover the top of the suspension and the side tanks.
-They were, however, extremely fragile and were often removed.
+Night driving was also supported with the new TPN-1-43A periscope, which would benefit from the illumination of an infrared L2G projector, fitted on the left side of the gun.
+The shielding was improved, with fibreglass replacing the aluminium alloy in the armour, and small spring-mounted plates fitted along the mudguards (known as the gill skirt), to cover the top of the suspension and the side tanks.
+They were extremely fragile and were often removed.
 Some small storage spaces were created along the turret, with a compartment on the right and three boxes on the front left.
 Snorkels were mounted on the rear of the turret.
 An NBC protection system was fitted and the hatches were widened.

 Prototypes were tested in 1966 and 1967 and, as production began after the six hundredth T-64, it entered service in the Soviet Army under the designation T-64A.
 Chief engineer Morozov was awarded the Lenin Prize for this model's success.

 Designed for elite troops, the T-64A was constantly updated as available equipment was improved.
-After only three years in service, a first modernisation occurred, regarding:
+After three years in service, a first modernisation occurred, comprising: